 Every parent knows that illness seems to happen on a long weekend or holiday or in the middle of the night!
 Be sure to have enough meds in your own first aid kit to tide you over until you can find local medical help.
 See tips for what to pack in your first aid kit here.

 Traveling Kids and New Foods: Eating and Enjoying Meals with Kids

 Meal times can be a big part of holidays.
 Often meal times in other countries take longer than they do at home.
 For example, French meals can take hours!
-Happy kiddos make the meal time more pleasant for everyone.
+Happy kiddos make the mealtime more pleasant for everyone.
 Be prepared – get all the tips you need here for a peaceful mealtime!

 Interested kids are happy!
 Use my ebooks, written for kids, with information and activities on specific destinations to keep kids engaged!
-Perfect waiting on the food to arrive at dinner.
+Perfect waiting for the food to arrive at dinner.
 Check out these titles: Spain, London, Nassau, Canada, Austin, Prado, Vatican City, France, New York City, Louvre, Galleria Borghese, Rome.